duzhenlin/duzhenlin-quill-audio-resize-module/README.md

 });
 ```

-#### `Toolbar` - Video alignment tools
+#### `Toolbar` - audio alignment tools

-Displays a toolbar below the video, where the user can select an alignment for the video.
+Displays a toolbar below the audio, where the user can select an alignment for the audio.

 The look and feel can be controlled with options: